nazzak/DataOpsDemo/README.md

 No FinOps will be considered here, instead I will use several different stack even if I don't need all of them, just to demonstrate integration between technology

 ## Business requirements
-Our goal here is to know more about Vanves (city where I am living) and Cloud providers (news, release, interesting blogs, outage).
+Our goal here is to know more about Vanves (city where I am living) and Cloud providers (news, release, interesting blogs, outage)

 ## Technical requirements
 This demo will focus on DataOps approach, so every component will be stored in [Github](https://github.com/mlanciau/DataOpsDemo), I will the same GCP project with prefix naming convention (-dev, -prod, but you can have several GCP project for dev, int, preprod and prod if you prefer), all installation and initialisation will be done automatically by [Cloud Build](https://cloud.google.com/cloud-build) (10x easier than Jenkins)